Pavilion of Human Passions

-The Pavilion of Human Passions (Pavillon des Passions humaines; Paviljoen der Menselijke Driften), also known as the Horta-Lambeaux Pavilion, is a neoclassical pavilion in the form of a Greek temple that was built by Victor Horta in 1896 in the Parc du Cinquantenaire/Jubelpark of Brussels, Belgium.
-Although classical in appearance, the building shows the first steps of the young Victor Horta towards Art Nouveau.
-It was designed to serve as a permanent showcase for a large marble relief The Human Passions by Jef Lambeaux.
+The Pavilion of Human Passions (Pavillon des Passions humaines; Paviljoen der Menselijke Driften), also known as the Horta-Lambeaux Pavilion (Pavillon Horta-Lambeaux; Horta-Lambeauxpaviljoen), is a neoclassical pavilion in the Parc du Cinquantenaire/Jubelpark of Brussels, Belgium.
+Commissioned by the Belgian state, it was designed by the architect Victor Horta and constructed between 1891 and 1897 to serve as a permanent showcase for The Human Passions, a monumental marble relief by the sculptor Jef Lambeaux.
+Although classical in appearance, the building—in the form of a Greek temple—shows the first steps of the young Horta towards Art Nouveau.

-Since its completion, the building has remained almost permanently closed.
-Since 2014, it is accessible during the summer time.
+Since its completion, the building has had a complex history marked by long periods of closure, limited accessibility, and debates over the display and conservation of the artwork.
+Following a restoration campaign, it has periodically reopened to the public since 2014.
+It is managed by the Royal Museums of Art and History (RMAH).

 History

 Inception and construction

-In 1889, Victor Horta was commissioned for 100,000 Belgian francs to design a pavilion to house Jef Lambeaux's sculpture The Human Passions on the recommendation of his teacher Alphonse Balat, King Leopold II's favourite architect.
+In 1889, Victor Horta was commissioned for 100,000 Belgian francs to design a pavilion to house Jef Lambeaux's monumental sculpture The Human Passions on the recommendation of his teacher Alphonse Balat, King Leopold II's favourite architect.

 The small pavilion of classical look already announced the Art Nouveau manner associated with the architect.
 Although loyal to the formal vocabulary of classical architecture, Horta already managed to incorporate all elements of the new style.
 At first sight, the building looks like a classical temple.
 However, there is not a single straight line in the building.
 Every classical detail is revisited and reinterpreted.
 Horta succeeded in designing an almost "organic" interpretation of the classical temple, without completely abolishing any reference to an historical style.
 Slightly bent like the foot of a tree, the walls seem to have sprung organically.
 After World War I, Horta would return to this classicism in his designs for the Centre for Fine Arts and the Musée des Beaux-Arts in Tournai.